tingting-xu824/llm_agent_project/EVALUATION_API_README.md

 1. Check if previous round is completed (except for round 1)
 2. Verify evaluation record exists for user and round
 3. Validate problem and solution are not empty
-4. Get user's assigned AI agent (based on user_id last digit)
+4. For rounds 1-3: Get user's assigned AI agent and generate AI feedback
-5. Generate AI feedback using the agent
+5. For round 4: Skip AI feedback generation (final first thought submission)
-6. Update database record with problem, solution, and AI feedback
+6. Update database record with problem, solution, and AI feedback (if applicable)
-7. Return success response with AI feedback
+7. Return success response with AI feedback (except for round 4)

 ### 2. POST /evaluation/complete?round=X